 Before releasing an app, it has to be tested properly.
 For users, the phones may become slow and destroy their app experience.
 In such cases, both developers and users can use the Android emulators.
 While developers can test their apps on a bigger screen, regular end users can enjoy Android apps on computers that have a high-end configuration.
 This post lists three of the best Android emulators for Windows 10/8/7 PC that can be used by both developers and regular users of Android operating system.

 We had covered Bluestacks Android Emulator earlier when it was just a concept.
 Four years later, it is the most preferred Android emulator for Windows computers.
-It takes a while to install so you have to be patient.
-It installs a special service that you can see in Windows Services and in the Task Manager.
-That is to say that once installed, it will be running continuously in the background.
-But I did not notice any slowdown of speed for my other (Windows based) applications like Word etc.
+It takes a while to install, so you have to be patient.
+It installs a special service that you can see in Windows Services and the Task Manager.
+That is to say that once installed; it will be running continuously in the background.
+But I did not notice any slowdown of speed for my other (Windows-based) applications like Word etc.

 The only drawback is that it is a bit slow to start.
-It took almost 10 minutes upon first run.
+It took almost 10 minutes for the first run.
 But once started, the games go smoothly.
 There are other problems such as promotions of Android apps and push notifications from the makers of this emulator.
-Also, it won’t show you all features of an Android phone as other emulators do – such as settings etc. It just serves as an Android app launcher.
+Also, it won’t show you all features of an Android phone as other emulators do – such as settings, etc. It just serves as an Android app launcher.

 Andy Android Emulator